qatrackplus/qatrackplus/deploy/docker/README.md

 ## OS requirements

-This has been tested with Ubuntu 18.04 and currently this guide has some Ubuntu specific instructions.
+This guide has been tested with Ubuntu 18.04 and currently this guide has some Ubuntu specific instructions.
 However this should work on Windows or Mac, just make sure that `Docker for Windows` or `Docker for Mac` is used, not the legacy `docker-toolbox` software.
-This docker installation method uses local volume mounting which isn't supported in a consistent manner by `docker-toolbox`.
+If you are using Windows 7 and need to use `docker-toolbox` see the [windows-7-installation.md](./windows-7-installation.md) guide to achieve that.

 Note that `Docker for Windows` will only run on at least Windows 10 or